 This section reviews the menus and options available in the browser and the tools available in the Standard mode.
 These are the primary tools used to explore LCMS data and are the focus of this guide.

+LCMS Region

+You can change the LCMS region displayed by clicking the teal drop-down menu in the upper-left-hand corner of the data explorer.